-All individuals must obtain a parking permit to use university regulated parking facilities, with the exception of the Wallace Civic Center parking lot.
+All individuals must obtain a parking permit to use university regulated parking facilities.
 Permit holders must adhere to all parking regulations, which are available from either the Housing and Residential Services or University Police offices.
 Permits are available at Housing and Residential Services.
 The university is not responsible for any loss or damage to vehicles while parked in lots on the main campus or at the Civic Center.